FREQUENTLY ASKED QUESTIONS

 Can I participate in one of the overseas ceremonies if I'm a stateside graduate but I can't attend the Adelphi commencement?

-Once your graduation status has been confirmed, Commencement Services will send you detailed information about the Adelphi commencement, along with a link to RSVP online.
+Once your graduation status has been confirmed, Graduation Services will send your degree status and contact information to the Commencement Services Office.
+Commencement Services will then e-mail you detailed information about the Adelphi commencement, along with a link to RSVP online.

 A commencement fair is a convenient way for students who live in the Washington, D.C., metropolitan area to prepare for commencement.
 There, they can confirm their measurements and order caps and gowns from our regalia vendor.

 Class rings and other commencement gear, such as diploma frames, announcements, and thank-you notes, can also be ordered.
-The UMUC Alumni Association will also be on hand to discuss joining the association for free and the benefits of membership.
+The UMUC Alumni Association will also be on hand to discuss joining the association and the benefits of your complimentary membership.

-There will be commencement fairs in March and May at the Academic Center at Largo.
+All fairs will be held at the Academic Center at Largo.
 Here are the times and dates:

 If you are a graduate and can't attend a fair, don't worry.
 Details on how to access the same merchandise and services online will be provided when you RSVP for commencement.

-The official 2017 commencement program book will be published online before commencement weekend.
-This state-of-the-art digital program will include the names of summer and fall 2016 graduates, along with MBA graduates of the winter 2017 term.
-Spring 2017 graduation candidates who apply before the spring diploma application deadline will also be included in the official 2017 commencement program.
+The official 2018 Winter Commencement program book will be published online during commencement week.
+This state-of-the-art digital program will include the names of summer 2018 graduates.
+Fall 2018 graduation candidates who apply before the diploma application deadline will also be included in the official digital program.

 Graduates and their guests will be able to share and view the official program online as a digital flipbook; a downloadable PDF will also be provided.

-On commencement day, graduates and guests will receive a commemorative program containing the order of exercises, speaker biographies, history of the university, and other information to help guide everyone through their big day.
-The graduates' names will not be printed in this program.
+On commencement day, graduates and guests who attend a ceremony will receive a printed commemorative program containing the order of exercises, speaker biographies, history of the university, and other information to help guide everyone through the celebration.
+Graduates' names will not be printed in this program.

 After commencement, the digital program will be permanently archived on this website for viewing at any time.

-Update your postal or e-mail address at MyUMUC.
+Update your postal or e-mail address in your Profile in MyUMUC.

 When you RSVP online to indicate that you will attend a ceremony, you will immediately receive a confirmation e-mail with instructions for ordering your regalia, claiming guest tickets, and other information.

-A follow-up packet will be sent out in late April.
-This mailing includes ceremony and parking information, along with a card that you will provide to the name reader as you cross the stage.
-This card will also contain your contact information so that our photographer may follow up with you about ordering official commencement photos.
+We will also mail a card for you to hand to the name reader as you cross the stage.
+This card will contain your contact information so that our photographer may follow up with you about ordering official commencement photos.

-We may also send periodic e-mails that contain specific announcements or updates about commencement-related events.
+We may also send periodic e-mails that contain specific announcements or updates about commencement.

 We are unable to provide any storage space to hold personal belongings at commencement.
 Please plan accordingly.